levigutt/mouse-chording/readme.md

 ### MacOS issues

-The touchpad issues mouse events very differently from a USB mouse.
-Using the touchpad can therefore cause the app to enter an undefined state and fail to run chords or run them incorrectly.
+The touch pad issues mouse events very differently from a USB mouse.
+Using the touch pad can therefore cause the app to enter an undefined state and fail to run chords or run them incorrectly.

-Avoid this problem by disabling mouse chording when swithing to the touchpad.
+Avoid this problem by disabling mouse chording when switching to the touch pad.

 MacOS has a different window switcher than Windows and Linux, `Alt+Tab` will switch between applications instead of windows.
 And `Alt+NonUSBackslash` (the key above Tab) will switch between windows for the current application.
 To account for this, the Mac version will switch between apps with `Middle+Scroll` and between windows with `Right+Scroll`.

 ### Linux issues

-The `xinput` remapping will cause the buttons for the usb mouse to not work unless the script is running. re-enable the mouse buttons with this command:
+The `xinput` remapping will cause the buttons for the USB mouse to not work unless the script is running. re-enable the mouse buttons with this command:
 `xinput set-button-map {id} 1 2 3 4 5 6 7 8 9 10`